-Aerial photographic imagery, baseline photography was captured in 2013 and will be updated in up to 15 years.
+Aerial photographic imagery, baseline photography captured 2017 will be updated in up to 15 years.
 This imagery will be analysed and the findings ground-truthed to assess the extent of canopy regeneration within the BA.

 The analysis of tree canopy cover will be used to map changes in the distribution and condition of woodland habitats and the connectivity of vegetation remnants.
 An increase in the extent and condition of woodland habitats will be indicative of successful management of the offset areas towards the Key Performance Indicators.